lorenzobasile/dpcfam/README.md

 ## Running the codes

 Final codes can be found in the folder `src`.
-The notebooks present in this root folder are outdated.
+Data is not on GitHub because of size issues.

 1. run `readfile.py`;
 2. run `match_finder.py`;